ispras/web-scraper-chrome-extension/docs/Selectors/Table selector.md

 header row and data rows.
 You can click Element preview on those selectors to see whether the _Table selector_ found table header and data rows correctly.The header row selector is used to identify table columns when data is extracted from multiple pages.
 Also you can rename table columns.
+If new columns are found during data extraction, they will be added to the extracted data as well.

 Figure 1 shows what you should select when extracting data from a table.
 ![Fig. 1: Selectors for table selector][table-selector-selectors]